 He has also directed several productions including Marquees’ Bye Bye Birdie, BIG!
 The musicaland has pulled double duty as the Artistic Director and Voice of the plant in Little shop of Horrors and Director and Genie for Marquee Productions Aladdin, and Hairspray.

-Some of her other credits include Alice Beineke in The Addams Family, Jayne Fine in The Attic, The Pearls & Three Fine Girls, & Ursula in The Little Mermaid.
-She has also trained with industry professionals including Tom Todoroff, Elley-Ray Hennessy & Lynne Cormack.
+Some of her other credits include theatre roles such as Alice Beineke in The Addams Family, Jayne Fine in The Attic, The Pearls & Three Fine Girls, & Ursula in The Little Mermaid, voice over work with Duotang Chesterfield’s Mystery Theatre & other audio spots, & television programs such as Fear thy Roommate.
+She has trained with industry professionals including Tom Todoroff, Elley-Ray Hennessy & Lynne Cormack.

 Dave has worked with many talented individuals to bring magic to the stage in Kiss Me, Kate (Second Gangster), Into the Woods (Steward), Sweeney Todd (Bird Seller), Parade (Luther Rosser), The Little Mermaid (Grimsby), and Peter Pan (pixie dust).

 Dave wants to remind everyone, all destines are final…unless you edit The Book.